 We changed the Alex Hanscom Memorial Scholarship his year to included an athlete and art student.
 The Alexandra Hanscom Memorial Scholarship Fund is awarded to a two-sport female senior for four years and have taken two years of Art including Advanced Art.
 If you have any questions, please contact the Future Planning Center.

-Home Work is designed to provide an opportunity for regular practice outside the classroom.
-Student will gain the most personal growth if they can dedicate a significant amount of time (1hr or more every week) practicing skills learned in class.
+Homework is designed to provide an opportunity for regular practice outside the classroom.
+Students will gain the most personal growth if they can dedicate a significant amount of time (1hr or more every week) to practicing skills learned in class.
 HW is also an opportunity to foster creativity and practice creating strong compositions.
 Students are ALWAYS expected to use reference material to work from.
 But HW also asks students to combine three things, not commonly found together, in an interesting way creating an original composition.

 Basics are used to introduce new skills, mediums, techniques, and concepts.

-Projects follow the “Basics” taking the new medium, technique or concept and applying it to a finished work of art assessing the new skill acquired through Basics.
+Projects follow the “Basics” taking the new medium, technique, or concept and applying it to a finished work of art assessing the new skill acquired through Basics.
 Projects ALSO build on previous skills.
 Choosing to not participate or practice a skill will have a snowball effect.
-Later Projects AND Classes will continue to add new skill, mediums, and concepts but will continue to build on ALL previous skill learned.
+Later Projects AND Classes will continue to add new skills, mediums, and concepts but will continue to build on ALL previous skills learned.

 These four categories are designed to generate growth.
 The beginning and ending stages of growth look different from student to student.
 Growth can only be accomplished by practice.
-Practice happens when each assignment is done in the spirit of which it was assigned and not as busy work to appease your parent, teacher or anyone else.
-The habits, practices and expectations that demonstrate effort are taught in class.
+Practice happens when each assignment is done in the spirit in which it was assigned and not as busy work to appease your parent, teacher, or anyone else.
+The habits, practices, and expectations that demonstrate effort are taught in class.

 The amount of EFFORT YOU put into this class will determine the amount of GROWTH YOU gain from this class.